Fina Miralles Nobell: Art career

 She studied at the Faculty of Fine Arts at the University of Barcelona.
-She has had an extensive career within the national and international cultural: she directed the Sala Vinçon Barcelona, Sabadell Chamber Three, among others.
+She took part in founding and running several emblematic contemporary-art spaces in Catalonia, including the Sala Vinçon in Barcelona, Sala Tres in Sabadell, and Espai 13 at the Fundació Joan Miró in Barcelona.
 From 1983, she left the world of professional art and travels to Latin America and France.
 Settled permanently in Cadaqués in 1999, after twenty-five years of pilgrimage.